-101 Rodrik (1996); see also Rodrik (2010)..
+&lt;sup>101 Rodrik (1996); see also Rodrik (2010)..

 When modernisation in Europe started in the late Middle Ages, a number of very different factors contributed - intellectual, religious, and economic.
 If we restrict attention to the economic field, the following factors can be singled out.
-The starting point was an agricultural sector that rationalised and increased its productivity and the associated urbanisation, which are perhaps the most stable indicators of the process.103 The need to rationalise agricultural production was realised early104 and has been confirmed in recent studies105.
-Matsuyama developed a formal model supporting this idea.106
+The starting point was an agricultural sector that rationalised and increased its productivity and the associated urbanisation, which are perhaps the most stable indicators of the process.
+The need to rationalise agricultural production was realised early and has been confirmed in recent studies to Matsuyama developed a formal model supporting this idea.
+The need to recent supporting this idea.